buenavista62/BCC22_new/README.md

 |:--:|
 | *A Winner NFT* |

 Picture creating and metadata generation were made via [*HashLips Art Engine*](https://github.com/HashLips/hashlips_art_engine).
 Hashlips is a JavaScript based program, which combines image layers to generate unique pictures.
-We configured the NFT creating as the following:
+We configured the NFT-creating as the following:

 ```javascript
 // Some of the hashlips configurations.
 For more info, visit github